 2026, February 20.
 Denmark, at Skallingen near Fanø.
-A mass stranding of four cachlots (sperm whales).
+A mass stranding of 4 cachlots (sperm whales).
+The next day another two stranded.
 At the same time, there were observations of live animals in the sea off the coast.
 Previous stranding and meteor activity are covered in a previous post.
 It's not as complex and energy-driven as the 2016 incidents; however, this could be the start of something that could escalate.
 Hopefully it won't.
 In 2016 a large meteor fell over Denmark, the big event (Ejby Meteorite Fal).
 The fireball’s path moved from the southwest to the northeast, passing over the German-Danish border and terminating over the Zealand region of Denmark.
 As of February 20, fireball activity has remained steady.
 When these cluster strandings occur, there is very often a significant meteor event that occurs pre, post, or in the middle.
 The other note is that the current strandings are occurring at a higher latitude, and the UK and France have had none.
 I'm currently cross-referencing 2016-2026 and any activity in Norway.
 See February 7th post.

-Update: 2026, February 18.
+February 18.
 Denmark, Fireball.
 Travelling NE.
 Time: around 17:06 UT.
 18:06CET.
 Seen in Östergötlands län, Halland County, Mecklenburg-Vorpommern, Niedersachsen and Schleswig-Holstein (Sweden, and Germany).

 2026, January 20.
 Denmark.
 Fireball.
 Travelling NNW over Zealand.
 Time: around 22:33 UT.
 2026-01-20 23:33CET Seen in Sachsen-Anhalt, Schleswig-Holstein, Skåne County and Skåne län (Sweden, and Germany).